Industry Insights 6 min read

 Then you read it as a native speaker, and something feels off.

 The words are there.
-The intent isn't.
+The intent is not.

 Where this actually hurts businesses

-A few real examples I've seen:
+A few real examples I have seen:

 Contracts and agreements